 Want to improve your score?

-The side-saddle GP putter is the way to go and legal!
+The side-saddle GP putter is the way to go and legal in 2018!
 The GP putter WILL dramatically improve the way you putt.
 Look at our videos and you will understand why this putting technique is easy to master while still being 100% legal for any golf tournament in the world.

 Side Saddle Putting with the GP putter